-(a) The projects are located in the applicable geographical area;

-(b) The projects apply the same measure as the proposed project activity;

-(c) The projects use the same energy source/fuel and feedstock as the proposed project activity, if a technology switch measure is implemented by the proposed project activity;

-(d) The plants in which the projects are implemented produce goods or services with comparable quality, properties and applications areas (e.g. clinker) as the proposed project plant;

-(e) The capacity or output of the projects is within the applicable capacity or output range calculated in Step 1;

-(f) The projects started commercial operation before the project design document (CDM-PDD) is published for global stakeholder consultation or before the start date of proposed project activity, whichever is earlier for the proposed project activity.
+(a) The projects are located in the applicable geographical area; (b) The projects apply the same measure as the proposed project activity; (c) The projects use the same energy source/fuel and feedstock as the proposed project activity, if a technology switch measure is implemented by the proposed project activity; (d) The plants in which the projects are implemented produce goods or services with comparable quality, properties and applications areas (e.g. clinker) as the proposed project plant; (e) The capacity or output of the projects is within the applicable capacity or output range calculated in Step 1; (f) The projects started commercial operation before the project design document (CDM-PDD) is published for global stakeholder consultation or before the start date of proposed project activity, whichever is earlier for the proposed project activity.

-Data reported by CAMMESA (publicly available) was used for the identification of similar projects.
-Projects were identified as similar if they are located in Argentina (a); applying the same measure as the proposed project activity (b) that consists of the use of renewable energy as source (c); producing electrical energy as a result of the activity, which is injected into the SADI with quality, properties, and application areas comparable to the plants of each solar park of the grouped project (d); whose capacity is within the range calculated in sub-step 1 for each solar park of the grouped project (e); and whose start of commercial operations was prior to the start date of the activities of each solar park of the grouped project (f).
+Data reported by CAMMESA^E (excel files mentioned in E can be found inside the "Common Practice Analysis" folder included in Annex 03 folder, which will be available to the CAB) was used for the identification of similar projects.
+Projects were identified as similar if they are located in Argentina (a); applying the same measure as the proposed project activity (b) that consists of the use of solar photovoltaic energy as source (c); producing electrical energy as a result of the activity, which is injected into the SADI with quality, properties, and application areas comparable to the plants of each solar park of the grouped project (d); whose capacity is within the range calculated in sub-step 1 for each solar park of the grouped project (e); and whose start of commercial operations was prior to the start date of the activities of each solar park of the grouped project (f).
 The table below shows the identified similar projects.